Spectral characterization and performance of SPT-SLIM on-chip filterbank spectrometers: SPT-SLIM: A Filterbank Spectrometer

 \section{SPT-SLIM: A Filterbank Spectrometer}

-In the SPT-SLIM design, light is coupled onto polarization sensitive orthomode transducers (OMTs) via gold-plated conical feedhorns~\cite{Yoon2009,McMahon2009}.
+In the SPT-SLIM design, light is coupled onto polarization-sensitive orthomode transducers (OMTs) via gold-plated conical feedhorns~\cite{Yoon2009,McMahon2009}.
 The OMTs are patterned on a thin film and mounted on an aluminum base with $\lambda/4$ backshort features.
 Each polarization mode of the OMT is coupled via a niobium microstrip transmission line to its own filterbank~\cite{barry2022}.

-Each of the two filterbanks per antenna consist of 65 half-wave resonator filters capacitively coupled to the transmission line.
+Each of the two filterbanks per antenna consists of 65 half-wave resonator filters capacitively coupled to the transmission line.
 Each filter provides a narrow spectral bandpass at a set frequency of light, with spectral resolution $R = \nu / \Delta \nu$, that then terminates on a Kinetic Inductance Detector (KID).
 SPT-SLIM uses a Lumped Element KID (LEKID) design with aluminum inductors and niobium interdigitated capacitors.
 All LEKIDs within a filterbank are coupled to a single microstrip readout line~\cite{robson2024}.
 In addition to the narrow-band detectors that build up the spectrometer, each filterbank has three broadband detectors, and two dark detectors to assist in performance characterization.
 The dark detectors have no optical coupling to the filterbank transmission line.

-The SPT-SLIM focal plane consists of three wafers, called ``submodules'', each with three readout lines, six filterbanks (one per polarization), and three antennae (see Fig.~\ref{fig:slimover}).
+The SPT-SLIM focal plane consists of three wafers (or ``Submodules''), each with three readout lines, six filterbanks (one per polarization), and three antennae (see Fig.~\ref{fig:slimover}).
 Due to a combination of damage to the thin film OMTs and non-operational readout lines, five of the nine lines were operational for this first deployment.
-For additional details on the simulation, design, and fabrication of SPT-SLIM, see Barry et al. (2022)~\cite{barry2022}, Robson (2024)~\cite{robson2024}, Robson et al. (2022)~\cite{Robson2022}, and Cecil et al (2023)~\cite{Cecil2023}.
+For additional details on the simulation, design, and fabrication of SPT-SLIM, see Barry et al. (2022)~\cite{barry2022}, Robson (2024)~\cite{robson2024}, Robson et al. (2022)~\cite{Robson2022}, and Cecil et al (2023).~\cite{Cecil2023}.

-SPT-SLIM adds to the burgeoning landscape of on-chip filterbank spectrometers.
-SPT-SLIM builds on the design and laboratory testing of SuperSpec~\cite{shirokoff2012} which has been successfully demonstrated through lab measurements~\cite{kakare2020} providing a multi-pixel on-sky demonstration of the technique in the 255–278 GHz range.
-SPT-SLIM also complements the single-pixel DEep Spectroscopic HIgh-redshift MApper (DESHIMA) experiment, operating on-sky in the 220–440 GHz range~\cite{takekoshi2020}.
+SPT-SLIM adds to the burgeoning landscape of on-chip filterbank spectrometers providing a multi-pixel on-sky demonstration of the technique.
+Additionally, SPT-SLIM builds on the design and laboratory testing of SuperSpec~\cite{shirokoff2012} which has been successfully demonstrated through laboratory-based and on-sky measurements in the 255–278 GHz range~\cite{kakare2020}.
+SPT-SLIM also complements the single-pixel DEep Spectroscopic HIgh-redshift MApper (DESHIMA) experiment, operating on-sky in the 220–440 GHz range~\cite{takekoshi2020}.\\